VioletBitKitten/VTuberVoice/README.md

 * For some reason the default output device is not used.
 Find a way to identify the default audio output device.
 Backport the change to the SAPI library.
 Solved this with the mmdeviceapi.pas file.
 * Better handling of writing a blank line to the output file.
 It is getting messy handling this special case.
 * Cleanup the Variables in TVTVApp.
 They are a bit of a mess.
+* Write spoken text to a log file.
+  * Configurable timestamp. `Done`
+  * Write spoken text before modification with a timestamp. `Done`
+  * Write a message for startup and shutdown. `Done`
+  * Events to log for a mode verbose mode? `Done`

 ## Reference